basho-labs/the-basho-community/code-of-conduct.md

 ### Be collaborative

-The Free Software Movement depends on collaboration: it helps limit duplication of effort while improving the quality of the software produced.
+Collaboration is about thinking of others.
 In order to avoid misunderstanding, try to be clear and concise when requesting help or giving it.
 Remember it is easy to misunderstand emails (especially when they are not written in your native language).
 Ask for clarifications if unsure how something is meant; remember the first rule — assume that people mean well.

 As a contributor, you should aim to collaborate with other community members, as well as with other communities that are interested in or depend on the work you do.
 Your work should be transparent and be fed back into the community when available, not just between releases.
 If you wish to work on something new in existing projects, keep those projects informed of your ideas and progress.